BravishkaSkytano/blog-old/src/books/court-of-shadows-and-ruin/ii.md

 Válgr chuckled, "Wouldn't you rather do it yourself?"

-Nixarza broke his grip on her wrist and glared at him before smiling wickedly. *'The fae can be quite cruel when they choose to, their methods of dealing out punishment are quite... inventive.
+Nixarza glared at him before smiling wickedly. *'The fae can be quite cruel when they choose to, their methods of dealing out punishment are quite... inventive.
 They could torture you for hours on end.
 And just when you think Death is approaching, they would just heal you and start over.'*

 He paled slightly and growled, "I do not fear those elves!
-The jotunn are stronger than some small beings, we have lived longer and know much more."
+The jotunns are stronger than some small beings, we have lived longer and know much more."

 *'Do you?
 Everyone fears them in one way or another.
 Who wouldn't fear the Realm Masters who control all?
 Who* know *all.
 Age does not trump knowledge nor experience.'*